zi-hui/tp/docs/UserGuide.md

 ## 3. Features

+Command Format:
+- Words that are enclosed by angle brackets are the parameters to be supplied by the user.
+E.g. `deleterecipe /n <recipe_name>`
+- Items in angle brackets with the word “optional:'' are optional.
+E.g. `deleteingredient /n <ingredient_name>:<optional:quantity>` can be used as `deleteingredient /n apple or deleteingredient /n name /q 2`

 ### 3.1.
 General Commands
 #### 3.1.1.
 Viewing help: `help`
 Shows a list of available commands and their usages.